-Feedback: Effective feedback provided by the service provider is descriptive and immediate and helps students improve their performance by telling them what they are doing right and provides meaningful, appropriate and specific suggestions to help students to improve their performance.
+Feedback: Effective feedback is descriptive and immediate and helps learners to improve their performance by telling them what they are doing well while providing meaningful, appropriate and specific suggestions for improvement, as appropriate.

-Flexible groupings: Groupings of students that are changeable based on the purpose of the instructional activity and on changes in the instructional needs of individual students over time.
+Flexible groupings: Groupings of learners that are changeable based on the purpose of the service delivery and on changes in the needs of individual learners over time.